-A $2-million medical malpractice verdict won by Berman & Simmons shows how seasoned, skilled trial lawyers with the financial resources to develop a case thoroughly, and stick with it through an appeal, can transform a seemingly ordinary workplace injury into a highly valuable case.
+A $2-million medical malpractice verdict won by Berman & Simmons shows how trial lawyers with the skills and financial resources to develop a case thoroughly, and stick with it through an appeal, can transform a seemingly ordinary workplace injury into a highly valuable case.

 Holding an Institution Accountable for Mistakes it Refused to Acknowledge

 In Robbie M. Nason v.
-Eastern Maine Medical Center and Timothy Pruchnic, M.D., my colleague, attorney Susan Faunce, and I represented a client who had broken his wrist while at work.
-His surgeon failed to properly insert a fixation screw, which resulted in soft-tissue injury, the need for multiple follow-up surgeries by a different surgeon, and ongoing pain and limitation.
+Eastern Maine Medical Center and Timothy Pruchnic, M.D., my law partner, Susan Faunce and I represented a client who had broken his wrist while at work.
+His surgeon failed to properly insert a fixation screw, leaving the head of the screw sticking out above the surface of the bone, which then damaged nearby cartilage.
+This resulted in the need for multiple follow-up surgeries by a different surgeon, and ongoing pain and limitation.
 Though our client has so far managed to avoid extensive economic loss, we recognized that his injuries had a profound impact on his quality of life.

 The defense never showed serious interest in settling this case.
 Believing that the jury understood the profound impact the negligent care had on our client’s life and the implications of defendants’ refusal to acknowledge their mistakes and take responsibility, we decided to ask the jury to award a verdict of $1 million.
 We considered this an aggressive but appropriate request.
 The jury returned with a verdict of $2 million.